thelegend831/intercept/README.md

 $
 ```

 Now let's set up an intercept.
 You'll need the HEAD version of Telepresence.
-If you've already installed 0.94, then you can grab [this blob](https://2962-82933315-gh.circle-artifacts.com/0/home/circleci/project/dist/telepresence) from CircleCI's artifacts storage, set the executable bit, and use it instead.
+If you've already installed 0.94, then you can grab [this blob](https://3007-82933315-gh.circle-artifacts.com/0/home/circleci/project/dist/telepresence) from CircleCI's artifacts storage, set the executable bit, and use it instead.
 In my examples, `telepresence` is 0.94, which is required for `telepresence outbound`, and `teldev` is HEAD.

+**Update:** The linked blob can run both `telepresence outbound` and `telepresence intercept`.
+I fixed the interactive `sudo` issue that was breaking `outbound` on head.

 ```shell
 $ telepresence version